TUBIK ABS USER GUIDE

 4.1.
 Harness Installation (Figures 1a - 1b - 1c)

-Unwind your rope cleanly.
+Uncoil your rope neatly.
 Insert a single rope loop into the rope slot of the belay system.
-At this stage, you must install the rope as indicated by the markings on the product (climber side / hand side):
+At this stage, you must respect the direction of rope assembly indicated by the markings on the product (climber’s side/hand side): (1a)

-Pass a locking carabiner through the carabiner attachment point (B) on the device and through the rope loop.
-Connect the carabiner to the harness so that it is oriented towards its long axis, with the narrower part on the harness side (1b).
+Pass a locking carabiner through the carabiner attachment point (B) on the device and into the rope loop.
+Connect the carabiner to the harness so that it is oriented in its long axis with the narrower part on the side of the harness (1b).
 Ensure that the handle belay device is correctly oriented towards the ground.
 Lock the carabiner (1c).
-Check that each element is correctly positioned and functional before each use.
-Don't forget to systematically carry out a mutual visual check ("partner check") before climbing (Figure 2):

 - check the tightness of the harness - check the climber's knot and roping point

-- check the locking of the belayer's carabiner, the direction of assembly of the rope and the device according to the marking on the device and test for braking
+- check that the belayer’s carabiner is locked, that the rope and device are mounted in the right direction according to the marking on the device and that the device is locked

-- check for the presence of a knot at the end of the rope.
-Make sure your rope is properly laid out and not twisted.
+- Check that there is a knot at the end of the rope.
+Make sure your rope is properly stowed and not twisted.

-- Giving slack: (Figure 3) The hand on the free end holds the rope while pushing the handle forward with the thumb, while the hand on the climber's side pulls the desired length of rope out of the device.
-The pressure on the handle must be released as soon as the slack is given.
+- Giving slack: (figure 3) The hand on the free end holds the rope while pushing the handle forward with the thumb while the hand on the climber’s side pulls the desired length of rope off the device.
+The pressure on the handle should be released as soon as the slack is taken up.

-- Taking up slack: (Figure 4) Use the 5-step belay technique (training required) so that you never let go of the dead end of the rope.
-After taking up the rope, always bring your hand down to the brake position as quickly as possible.
+- Taking up slack: (figure 4) Use the 5-step belay technique (training required) to never let go of the free rope.
+After swallowing the rope, always bring the hand back down to the blocking position as quickly as possible.

-- Firmly hold down the dead end of the rope.
+- Hold the free end of the rope firmly downwards.

-- Take up the rope during the ascent (Figure 4) Use the 5-step belay technique (training required) so that you never let go of the dead end of the rope.
-After pulling the rope, immediately return your hand to the brake position under the descender.
-The brake hand must never remain in a position above the braking device.
+- Take up the rope on the way up (figure 4) Use the 5-step belay technique (training required) to never let go of the free rope.
+After pulling the rope, immediately return the hand to the locking position under the descender.
+The braking hand should never remain in the upper position above the braking device.

-- Gradually rotate the device so that the handle is raised until the desired lowering speed is achieved:
+- Gradually rotate the device so that the handle is raised until the desired descent speed is achieved:

-- by pushing the handle forward with your thumb (6a)
+- either by pushing the handle forward with your thumb (6a)

-- or by holding the device in your hand on the palm rest (6b).
+- or by holding the device with your full hand on the palm rest area (6b).

-At least one hand must keep the rope under the braking device at all times.
-During a long and fast abseil, there is a risk of overheating the carabiner which can cause burns.
+At least one hand should always hold the rope under the braking device.
+During a long and fast descent, there is a risk of overheating the carabiner, which can cause burns.
+So control your speed.

-- Never let go of the dead end of the rope: risk of falling, which could cause serious injury to the climber and their belayer.
+- Never let go of the free end of the rope: there is a risk of falling, which can result in serious injury to the climber and the belayer.

-- To make the fall more dynamic, use the body movement of the belayer.
-Caution: Never hold the device in your hand while using it, except during the descent phase.
-Make sure you always have a quickdraw to redirect the rope when lead belaying (figure 3).
+- To make the fall more dynamic, use the belayer’s body movement.
+Caution: never hold the device in your hand while using it, except during the descent phase.
+Make sure you always have a rope deflection point in a quickdraw when belaying the leader (figure 3).

 5. PRODUCT INSPECTION